sara-sabr/ITStrategy/presentations/en/SLF.md

 - Product Management: affects funding model, team composition, automatic deployment, lessons learned
 - DORA: Institude that studies high performing technology organization
+- Enabling IITB: focus on client-centric service design and delivery, an approach that focuses on addressing client or user expectations, needs, challenges, and feedback.
+We  need to talk to the user to know their needs and expectations.
+Get feedback, identify user needs, come up with design ideas
+- IT Strategy team will start engaging with IITB teams soon to get their feedback, as users, on what needs to happen to get there

 ---